bennetyousuf/sqlalchemy-challenge/README.md

 - When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
 - When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.

-- Hints
+- Hints:
 -   You will need to join the station and measurement tables for some of the queries.
 -   Use Flask jsonify to convert your API data into a valid JSON response object.